International Adoption in Washington

 As a private domestic adoption agency, American Adoptions works only to complete adoptions that occur within the borders of the United States.
 However, we aren’t just passionate about helping pregnant women and hopeful families.
-Educating families about adoption — no matter which kind — is important to us, and we know Washington has plenty of families hoping to pursue international adoption.
+Educating families about adoption — no matter which kind — is important to us, and we know Washington has plenty of families hoping to pursue international adoption in Washington.

 Washington international adoption agencies specialize in international adoptions from different countries, so you’ll need to narrow down which countries to adopt from interest you before you can take any additional steps.
 When honing your list, remember to consider that adoption requirements vary by country, as do adoption costs.